Trafficked people have their own hopes, identities, strengths and weaknesses, and complete life stories

-At HopeNow we pride ourselves on using a human-to-human approach when encountering men, women and children who may be (or are) victims of the crime of trafficking, rather than approaching them as ‘victims’, as if being a victim were their sole identity.
+At HopeNow, we pride ourselves on using a human-to-human approach when encountering men, women and children who may be (or are) victims of the crime of trafficking, rather than approaching them as ‘victims’, as if being a victim were their sole identity.
 Empowerment is not possible if we keep the people who fall victim to trafficking in a victim role.

-– Source: UNOCD (2016, p.
-6) Global Report on Trafficking in Persons
+– Source: UNOCD (2020, p.
+32) Global Report on Trafficking in Persons 2020